robinsonraju/robinsonraju.github.io/about.md

 > "Look at the clock when you waste your time, Running in it is not pin of the clock but your life."

+> "Gratitude is not only the greatest of virtues, but the parent of all others."
+~ Cicero

 ---